 ...they had banners saying “Welcome George Rudolf”.
 It was a big thing.

 [Note that the interviewer has the timeline a bit confused between what happened pre and post WWII.
 The partnership with Phillip was primarily pre-war and then George built out DMC and Trailwise post-war.
 Bob Woodward provides a framework of events here and Bruce Johnson has lots more detail here.
-There's a condensed version below where Doug removed some misleading side comments and then the full transript.]
+There's a condensed version below where we removed some misleading side comments and then the full transript.]

 The images is from VINTAGE PIVETTA D.M.C.
 ITALIAN HIKING BOOTS by datagirljuli